-Jennifer Dawson has a broad based litigation practice and has extensive experience handling employment, business, fiduciary and estate, and education law matters.
+Jennifer Dawson has a broad based litigation practice and has extensive experience handling employment, commercial, and education law matters.
 She joined Marshall Melhorn after clerking for the Honorable Nicholas J. Walinski of the United States District Court for the Northern District of Ohio.
-Jennifer has been listed in The Best Lawyers in America® for her work in the Litigation - Labor and Employment category and has held the AV® Preeminent™ Peer Review Rating by Martindale-Hubbell® for more than 20 years reflecting the highest peer review rating for legal ability and ethical standing.
+She has been listed in The Best Lawyers in America® for her work in the Litigation-Labor and Employment category, was selected by her peers as a Best Lawyers “Lawyer of the Year” in Toledo in the Litigation-Labor and Employment category, and has held the AV® Preeminent™ Peer Review Rating by Martindale-Hubbell® for more than 20 years reflecting the highest peer review rating for legal ability and ethical standing.

 Jennifer has successfully tried many cases in state and federal courts and before administrative agencies and has successfully argued many appeals in state and federal courts, including the Ohio Supreme Court.
 In addition, Jennifer represents clients in arbitrations and mediations.
 She frequently serves as a mediator.
 With her foundation in federal court, and her many years litigating cases before area judges, Jennifer is often selected to serve as local counsel in a wide variety of matters including complex litigation and class actions.

 Drawing on her employment litigation experience, Jennifer devotes a substantial portion of her time to advising clients on a wide range of employment issues including all types of discrimination, harassment, retaliation, FMLA, EEOC and OCRC proceedings, discipline, hiring, terminations, internal investigations, non-compete and employment contracts, employee separation agreements, employee policies and handbooks, and website accessibility matters.
 She works with employers to draft and implement sound employment policies and agreements, and advises clients in addressing and resolving employment disputes in order to avoid expensive litigation.